jambolo/NameGenerator/RandomWordGenerator/README.md

 RandomWordGenerator is a C++ library for generating random words based on statistical analysis of input data.
 It is designed to be used as a backend for applications that require realistic word or name generation.

-The generator is based on a unigram Markov chain model.
+The generator is based on a Markov-like chain model.
+The next character in a generated word is chosen based on the preceding three characters.

 ## Features

 - Learns character transition probabilities from input words or text
-- Supports custom training via `analyzeWord` and `analyzeText`
+- Supports training via `analyzeWord` and `analyzeText`
 - Markov chain-like model using a configurable alphabet and word terminator
 - Serialization and deserialization support for saving/loading generator state
 - Unit tested with GoogleTest